-After the unification of Italy there was a strong resistance in these areas at the hands of bandits whose stories are still told in the oral tradition.
+After the unification of Italy in these areas there was a strong resistance by brigands and many inhabitants joined the bands of Domenico Fuoco and Antonio Gentile.
+Their stories are still very much remembered in the oral tradition.

 During the Second World War, Acquafondata was located along the Gustav line (on the side of Cassino) and near the Reinhard Line (on the Molise side) of resistance of the German army and was completely destroyed by the Allied bombing.
 The population also suffered personal violence and rape by Moroccan troops within the French army.